jtmoon79/super-speedy-syslog-searcher/README.md

 Options:
   -a, --dt-after <DT_AFTER>
-          DateTime Filter After: print syslog lines with a datetime that is at or after this datetime.
+          DateTime Filter After: print log messages with a datetime that is at or after this datetime.
 For example, "20200102T120000" or "-5d".
   -b, --dt-before <DT_BEFORE>
-          DateTime Filter Before: print syslog lines with a datetime that is at or before this datetime.
+          DateTime Filter Before: print log messages with a datetime that is at or before this datetime.
           For example, "2020-01-03T23:00:00.321-05:30" or "@+1d+11h"
   -t, --tz-offset <TZ_OFFSET>
           Default timezone offset for datetimes without a timezone.
-          For example, log message "[20200102T120000] Starting service" has a datetime substring "20200102T120000".
+          For example, log message "_\[20200102T120000\] Starting service_" has a datetime substring "20200102T120000".
           The datetime substring does not have a timezone offset so the TZ_OFFSET value would be used.